 Hand sanitiser refill station

 A hand sanitiser refill station is available in Kirkhill Community Centre thanks to Dr Ross Jaffrey and the Safe Hands, Saves Lives project.
 It is open at the same time as the Community Cupboard.
-It is currently available only to front line workers/volunteers including carers, shop assistants, delivery persons etc.
+It is available to anyone, just take along your bottle to fill.

 Our local community services and businesses have been brilliant at adapting to the situation.
 These are some of the businesses that are available locally: